Researcher Profiles

 Samantha Ruckenstein, Ph.D.

-Samantha Ruckenstein is a Digital Humanities Scholar at the CEMVC.
+Samantha Ruckenstein is the Digital Humanities Scholar at the CEMVC.
 She holds a Ph.D. in Hispanic Studies from McGill University, having completed her Master's in Hispanic Literatures and Cultures with a specialization in Medieval studies at the University of Toronto, in addition to her Undergraduate degree in Hispanic Studies at Queen's University.
-She is currently working as a lecturer at Mount Allison University and Assistant Professor at St. Thomas University’s Elsipogtog First Nation Campus.
+She is currently working as a lecturer on Visual Culture at Mount Allison University and Assistant Professor of Spanish at St. Thomas University’s Elsipogtog First Nation Campus.
 Samantha loves working with the CEMVC and increasing the presence of visual culture in academia.
 Her research interests include: Medieval and Contemporary Iberian Literature, Transatlantic Spanish Studies, Feminist theory, Disability studies, Minority studies, Jewish studies, and Spanish law.
 For more information visit samanthapenina.com.

 justin.jpg